Darío Straschnoy: Young & Rubicam

-In 2012 and 2013, it was chosen as the best advertising agency of the year in the Jerry Goldenberg Awards for Excellence in Communications and in 2011 it was the most awarded in Effie Awards.
+In 2012 and 2013, it was chosen as the best advertising agency of the year in the Jerry Goldenberg Awards for Excellence in Communications and in 2011, it was the most awarded in Effie Awards.

-Under Straschnoy's leadership, the agency won twenty ‘Lápiz de Platino’, seven of them were in the TV category, five of which were for best agency.
+Under Straschnoy's leadership, the agency won 20 ‘Lápiz de Platino’, seven of which were in the TV category, five of which were for best agency.

-They have more than fifty awards in different festivals such as Clio Awards, Wave Rio, San Sebastian, FIAP, Buenos Anuncios, Clarin Awards (Grand Prix), El Ojo de Iberoamerica, The Sun, New York and London Festival, among others.
+They have won more than fifty awards in different festivals, such as the Clio Awards, Wave Rio, San Sebastian, FIAP, Buenos Anuncios, Clarin Awards (Grand Prix), El Ojo de Iberoamerica, The Sun, New York and London Festival, among others.

-The agency also ranked first in the Global Ranking of Advertising Agencies, whose name is AgencyScope, which is conducted by the Spanish Consulting Group.
+The agency also ranked first in the Global Ranking of Advertising Agencies, whose name is AgencyScope and is conducted by the Spanish Consulting Group.

-In the end of 2013, he left the group.
+By the end of 2013, he had left the organization.

 Untold_

 In early 2014, he founded the advertising agency Carlos y Darío, along with publicist Carlos Baccetti.
 Soon after, he created Agora, which is a public affairs & strategic communications agency, and Fogdog, a brand insight consultancy.
 Together, the three companies constitute Untold, a communications' professionals ecosystem.
 The ecosystem has since grown to include Quiddity, a Big Data and research consultancy, and Actionline, a call center.
-The ecosystem has offices in Buenos Aires, Sao Paulo, Medellín, Miami, Mexico City and Bogotá.
+The ecosystem has offices in Buenos Aires, São Paulo, Medellín, Miami, Mexico City and Bogotá.

 Awards and Recognitions

 Darío Straschnoy was chosen as one of the men with the best reputation in the country by Merco ranking and consulting Villafañe y Asociados.
-In 2011, for example, he was ranked 29 and in 2013 he was the only employer in the advertising industry that integrated the ranking.
+In 2011, for example, he was ranked 29; in 2013, he was the only employer in the advertising industry that integrated the ranking.

-In 1997 he won the Konex Award and was recognized as one of the top five advertisers of that decade.
+In 1997, he won the Konex Award and was recognized as one of the top five advertisers of that decade.
 Ten years later, in 2007, he was part of the jury that chose the best advertisers of the past decade.